ardaozmen/textrank_fastapi/README.md

-# textrank_fastapi
-Model deployment using FastApi
+# Keyword Extraction with TextRank algorithm

 - Keyword Extraction using TextRank algorithm with FastApi

-Note: This is not a summarization algorithm.
-This Algorithm pics top sentences irrespective of the order they appeared.
+Note: This algorithm does not actually perform summarization, as it selects top sentences without regard for their position or order in the original text.